w-yeehong/tp/docs/DeveloperGuide.md

 #### 4.1.3 Edit Patient

 **Implementation**
-The following is a detailed explanation of the operations `EditPatientCommand` performs.
+The following is a detailed explanation of the operations that `EditPatientCommand` performs.

 **Step 1.** The `EditPatientCommand#execute(Model model)` method is executed and it checks if the `Name` defined when instantiating
 `EditPatientCommand(Name patientToBeEdited, EditPatientDescriptor editPatientDescriptor)` is valid.
 The `EditPatientDescriptor` holds